 ONGOING RESEARCH PROJECTS

-The research project “Expertise In and Out of Government: The Bureaucratic Revolving Door and Its Regulation in EU Member States” (REVOLVE) looks at the revolving door phenomenon and ways to regulate it in select Member States: Finland, France and Slovenia as well as at the EU level.
-The project is funded by the Research Council of Finland until 2025.
+The research project “Expertise In and Out of Government: The Bureaucratic Revolving Door and Its Regulation in EU Member States” (REVOLVE) examined the revolving door phenomenon and ways to regulate it in select Member States: Finland, France and Slovenia as well as at the EU level.
+The project was funded by the Research Council of Finland.

 The project is discussed here in Finnish and here in English (the latter together with Lola Avril).